jasonthorne/Data-Representation-and-Querying-Project/README.md

 This project outlines the design and documentation for the use of datasets regarding Garda Stations in Fingal.
 These datasets are found at data.gov.ie, at the following [link] (https://data.gov.ie/dataset/garda-stations).
 This API is designed to help app developers provide Fingal residents with information on where and how to contact their local garda Station in the event of an emergency.
-This data can be also be useful for use at other times however.
-Such as by local Schools wishing to arrange Garda required events.
+This data can be also be useful in other cases however.
+Such as by touring event organisers, wishing to contact stations local to their destinations.

 ##Dataset Description##